wu87988622/ohara/docs/rest_interface.md

 ----------
 ## StreamApp

 Ohara StreamApp is a unparalleled wrap of kafka streaming.
-It leverages and enhances kafka streaming to make developer easily design and implement the streaming application.
+It leverages and enhances [kafka streams](https://kafka.apache.org/documentation/streams/) to make developer easily design and implement the streaming application.
 More details of developing streaming application is in [custom stream guideline](custom_streamapp.md).

 Assume that you have completed a streaming application via ohara Java APIs, and you have generated a jar including your streaming code.